GitSumitUp/Hospital-Management-System/README.md

 - User-friendly interface for efficient hospital operations.
 - Secure user authentication and role-based access control.
 - Backend powered by Node.js and Express.js.
-- Database integration using MySQL for data persistence.
+- Database integration using MongoDB for data persistence.

 ## Technologies Used
 - **Frontend**: React.Js